tazee/tazee.github.io/yt-tools/index.md

 ## External Clipboard

-**External Clipboard** allows you to exchange mesh data between Blender and Modo.
+**External Clipboard** allows you to exchange mesh data between Blender, Modo and LightWave.
 When **Use External Clipboard** is enabled, copied mesh data is output to the external clipboard specified by **Type** instead of the add-on's internal cache.
 Using the Modo Clipboard kit, you can exchange mesh data between Modo and Blender via this external clipboard.
 Mesh data is converted to JSON-formatted text data and output to the external clipboard.
 The default **Type** of the external clipboard is a temporary file, but specifying OS Clipboard will save the JSON text to the OS-provided clipboard.
 This is useful for viewing output data or saving it as a file.
 The mesh information output from Blender is almost the same as the above items.
 For information on data that can be input into Modo, please refer to the Modo Clipboard kit documentation.
-The ModoClipboard kit is available from [Gumroad](https://tazaki.gumroad.com/) or [Github](https://github.com/tazee/ModoClipboard/releases) download site.
+The ModoClipboard kit is available from [Gumroad](https://tazaki.gumroad.com/) or [Github](https://github.com/tazee/ModoClipboard) download site.

 <div align="left">
 <img src="images/ExternalClipboard.gif">